kshitijanand36/Election-Corruption/README.md

 ### `For viewing this click on "Report" on the home page`.

-### Click on "read more" on any of the posts to view complete blog post on seperate Page(done using EJS).
+### Click on "read more" on any of the posts to view complete report on seperate Page(done using EJS).
 <img src="screenshots/Screenshot (282).png" alt="Smiley face" width = "750"  height = "300">

 ## Made by: